 But when someone types in a specific brand and size, like here:

-Check for the number of clicks
+5. Check for the traffic potential of each keyword

 But if you don’t want to rely on guessing, you can easily check CTR in Ahrefs, for example.
-Most SEO tools offer this metric.

-Again, clicks aren’t a make-or-break metric.
+However, clicks aren’t a make-or-break metric.

 And secondly, for your supportive pages, clicks are not crazy important.
 So if the only thing you’re after is more cluster juice, you can disregard this metric whatsoever.